How can Washington State resurrect hoops program? Hire the Mike Leach of basketball

 Similarly, in basketball, the three successful regimes had something special to offer.
 Raveling was one of the youngest coaches in the country when he took over in Pullman, and the only African-American coach in what was then the Pac-8.
 Raveling was a relentless recruiter who used the force of his personality — and subsequent success — to attract players from all over the country, such as the program’s lone All-American, Don Collins from Toledo, Ohio.

-Sampson may have his issues with following NCAA rules, but he’s proving yet again at Houston (29-2) that he’s a brilliant basketball mind.
-He knew what kind of player he wanted to run his system and was able to identify them and bring them to Pullman.
+Sampson may have his issues with following NCAA rules, but he’s proving yet again at Houston (31-2) that he’s a brilliant basketball mind.
+He knew what kind of players he wanted to run his system and was able to identify them and bring them to Pullman.

 The Bennetts were a unique deal.
 Dick was looking for an under-the-radar place to end his career and nurture that of his son, Tony, a fledgling coach.
 Washington State filled the bill.